 This course will provide instruction in the basic principles of contemporary typographic design.
 Information concerning typography, from traditional letterpress through digital type design and typesetting, will be included.
 The course content will emphasize effective methods of communicating to a mass audience through the printed letter, word, line and page.
 Working knowledge of QuarkXpress and Adobe InDesign required.
 6 hrs. lecture and studio/wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201. for more information.

 Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$200 to \$400.